willhoeft-it/basex-oauth2/README.md

 * With your logged in admin user in the FusionAuth admin panel edit the other user's registration and add the role "viewer".
 * Log the other user out and back in.
 Now you can access the "View item" page.

+## Roles and permissions

+The general idea is that the application should only deal with rather atomic permissions, while the identity provider knows only about roles.
+This keeps the complexity on both sides low but still allows for high flexibility without changing the application code.
+In restxq.xqm there is a constant which maps roles to one or more permissions.
+For a more dynamic approach, the map could be stored in BaseX and be changed even during runtime.